 Festival lineup: Bloc Party, First Aid Kit, Yeasayer, Little Simz

-Get ready for a different chilled festival atmosphere altogether, with BBQs and picnics by the lake as Trondheim's Nidaros Cathedral and Viking age cityscape provide the view.
+Get ready for a different chilled festival atmosphere altogether, with picnics by the lake as Trondheim's Nidaros Cathedral and Viking age cityscape provide the view.
 The lineup blends internationally adored names for the curious music fan, along with obscure acts that you will feel foolish not to have found first.

 When & where: 15-17 August 2019; Trondheim, Norway